GimelStudio/GimelStudio/README.md

 # About Gimel Studio

+> [!NOTE]
+> 10/30/2023 The Gimel Studio maintainers have decided to place the project on a **temporary hiatus**.
+Our dedication to Gimel Studio remains and we have some ideas we want to bring to the open-source community.
+We plan to pick back up on planning, design, and development sometime in 2024.
+Thanks for your support and understanding. -Noah, on behalf of the Gimel Studio maintainers

 This repository tracks the next step of Gimel Studio to become a truly usable and serious non-destructive graphics editor.
 It is currently in ``initial planning/development`` stage, working towards a usable MVP application.
 Things will probably change **a lot** from what is currently here.

 You’re always welcome to help out, ask questions, give feedback, and suggest ideas/improvements.